NitorCreations/nameless-deploy-tools/README.md

 ## Released version 1.324

 Nameless deploy tools are a set of tools to implement a true Infrastructure As Code workflow with various cloud infrastructure management tools.
+Currently supported tools are:

+* CloudFormation
+* AWS CDK
+* Serverless Framework
+* Terraform
-Currently supported tools are CloudFormation, AWS CDK, Serverless Framework, Terraform, Azure Resource Manager (with a YAML syntax) and Bicep.
+* Azure Resource Manager (with YAML syntax)
+* Bicep

 ## Why Nameless?

 A common analogy for cloud infrastructure has been to move from having pets with names that need lots of looking after, to cattle that has at most id's.
 It's time to move to the industrial age from the agrarian era.
 The infrastructure our applications runs now comes and goes, and we know at most some statistical information about the actual executions.
 Run times, memory usage, used bandwidth and the like.
 We no longer know even the id's of the things that actually run the code.
 Hence - nameless.

 ## Rationale

 We at Nitor are software engineers with mostly a developer or architect background, but a lot of us have had to work closely with various Operations teams around the world.
 DevOps has a natural appeal to us and immediately "infrastructure as code" meant for us that we should apply the best development practices to infrastructure development.
 It starts with version control and continues with testing new features in isolation and a workflow that supports this.
 Our teams usually take into use a feature branch workflow if it is feasible, and we expect all the tools and practices to support this.
 For infrastructure this type of branching means that you should be able to spin up enough of the infrastructure to be able to verify the changes you want to implement in production.
 Also, the testing environment should be close enough to the target environment for the results to be valid.
 So the differences between testing and production environments should be minimized and reviewable.

 With the popular tools like Ansible, Terraform, Chef etc. you need to come up with and implement the ways to achieve the goals above.
 As far as I know, no tool besides ndt has at its core a thought-out way of a branching infrastructure development model.

 ## What it is